yarpiin/rtl-driver-installer/README.md

 Currently, the installer use the repository of "[gordboy](https://github.com/gordboy/rtl8812au)"

+# Features

+- The driver will be installed automatically with all required dependencies.
+- Offline installation : Install your driver again if you lose your connection after a kernel update.

+# Supported distributions

+- Arch/Manjaro/Antergos
+- Solus
+- Ubuntu
+- Sabayon

 # Preparations
-Before you start installing the WiFi driver, make sure you have all the updates installed.
-If you have previously installed an update.
-Restart your computer to avoid errors during installation.
+Before you start installing the WiFi driver, make sure you have all the updates & the package "dialog installed.
+If you have previously installed a kernel update, restart your computer to avoid errors during installation.

-# Dependencies

-- Dialog

 # Installation